cwainner/android-recipe-central/README.md

 ## Description

-A social website where users can share recipes and recipe suggestions, buy recipe items from the marketplace, and search for new recipes.
+A social website where users can share recipes and recipe suggestions, buy recipe items from the marketplace, and search for new recipes using the Recipe Puppy API.

 ## Future Plans

 * Add recipe information to recipe body text in recipe detail fragments
 * Add recipe image to recipe detail fragments
 * Add instrumentation test to verify fragment functionality is correct
-* Add Recipe Puppy API integration
 * Add RecyclerView to Recipes Activity

 ## Installation